hekmon/tpcontrol/README.md

 * A token pool buffer
 * A dispatcher
 * A notification channel
-* A blocking registration method  ( the CanIGO(priority) one )
+* A blocking registration method  ( the `CanIGO(priority)` one )

 ### The seeder

 Mostly composed by a ticker set up with the throughput indicated with the two first parameters of the `New()` function : `nbRequests` and `nbSeconds`.
-The seeder runs on its own goroutine and everytick, it will generate a token a put it on the pool.
-If the pool is full (or just unbuffered, we will see that just after).
-The seeder waits to be able to drop the new token into the pool, putting it to sleep.
+The seeder runs on its own goroutine and at every tick, it will generate a token and try to put it on the pool.
+If the pool is full (or just unbuffered, aka at 0) the seeder waits to be able to drop the new token into the pool, putting itselft to sleep.

 ### The token pool buffer

 This one is a go channel which can be buffered or unbuffured depending on the parameter `tokenPoolSize` from the `New()` function.
-It allows tokens storage in case of a buffered setup but mostly allows communication between the seeder and the dispatcher.
+It allows token storage in case of a buffered setup but mostly allows communication between the seeder and the dispatcher.

 ### The dispatcher

 When reading a token from the token pool buffer, the dispatcher will immediately check if a client notification is present (more on that just after).
 When it reads a notification, the dispatcher will look for the oldest client in the highest priority queue in order to unlock it waiting for a new token to be available.
 If no client notification is present, the dispatcher wait for one (channel read) and do not consumme tokens anymore, putting the dispatcher and the seeder (if the token pool is unbuffered or full) on sleep.
+Similarly, if there is clients notifications pending, but no tokens available, the dispatcher waits (still a channel read) one before proceeding.

 ### The notification channel

 This is part of the main trick.
-This channel is unbuffered and allows to not have the dispatcher going postal on an infite loop while checking every queue all the time : while empty the dispatcher will block on reading it.
+This channel is unbuffered and allows to not have the dispatcher going postal on an infite loop while checking every queue all the time : while empty, the dispatcher will block on reading it.
 When a client (or many) register for  execution, they send (more on that just after) a notification through this channel to wake up the scheduler (if a token is available of course).

 ### The blocking registration method